rezamarzban/CamAnalyzerTemplate/README.md

-# pure-androidCamAnalyzer
+# CamAnalyzerTemplate
-Pure Android Camera Analyzer to be used in another projects
+Android Camera Analyzer template to be used in another projects

 Most simple and fewest codes ...